 The light is controled by two switches enclosed in soft rubber covers, one on each end.
 One switch turns on the main lights, and the other turns on the night mode lights.
 Both switches work independently so the main lights and blue night mode lights can be turned on at the same time.

-I actually have mine setup to have both modes come on when the light is energized from a plug-in timer: the night setting lights add just a bit more intensity in the center and it balances the warmth of the main lights nicely.
+I actually have mine setup to have both modes come on when the light is energized from a smart plug: the night setting lights add just a bit more intensity in the center and it balances the warmth of the main lights nicely.

 The power cord is interesting.
 It has a section of cord that comes out of one end of the light fixture and is routed to a AC/DC converter box.
 From there, you have another cord that goes to the plug.
 This isn’t a bad thing; you just have to find a place to store the converter box.
 The problem I have is that the cords that enter either side of the converter box are hard wired.
 I had a tough time hiding this box as it would not easily fit through the opening in my storage box.
 I did eventually get it shoved in through the cord opening to get it hidden.
 This would have been easier if they would have put a plug of some sort into the end of the control box so that one of the wires could be disconnected.